mmallek/puppy/visited_dogs.md

 ===================================
 Somewhat less organized place, not nearly as nice as Simon, not very homey like Pack Leaders.
 Didn't actually seem to put that much of an effort into training/assessing the dogs.

+We met the dogs outside, on our own, on leash.
+Yet another situation different from Simon/Pack Leaders.
+Dogs had some distractions, but also less after they were used to being outside.

 Knight
 ------
 ![Knight](Knight.jpg)

 Shepherd/Setter/Retriever (Chow?) male, about 1 year.

+> KNIGHT is neutered and just a year old.
+He should be the only dog in a
+> household, as he is rambunctious with other dogs.
+Lots of energy since he is
+> young.
+Very intellegent, fun, loving dog.
+Our guess is he is a German
+> Shepherd mixed with English Setter  or Retriever.
+Come visit and help us
+> work it out!
+He may steal your heart too!

 Kalli
 -----